 Catching Bugs.
 Put out pompoms and tongs.
 Tell the children the pompoms are bugs, and the tongs are their bird beaks and they’re trying to catch bugs.
 You could also add lengths of thick cord to be “worms.”

 Colander.
 Get real or fake flowers with sturdy slender stems.
 Child “plants” them in a colander.
+This is great small motor practice.

 Play-dough garden.
 Put out play flowers and play-do.
 The child plants the flowers in the dough.